Samsung Galaxy S10

-The Samsung Galaxy S10 is a line of Android-based smartphones manufactured, released and marketed by Samsung Electronics as part of the Samsung Galaxy S series.
-The Galaxy S10 series is the tenth generation of the Samsung Galaxy S, its flagship line of phones next to the Note models, which is also the 10th anniversary of the Galaxy S. Unveiled during the "Samsung Galaxy Unpacked 2019" press event held on 20 February 2019, the devices started shipping in certain regions such as Australia and the United States on 6 March 2019, then worldwide on 8 March 2019.
+The Samsung Galaxy S10 is a line of Android-based smartphones manufactured, released and marketed by Samsung Electronics as part of the Galaxy S series.
+The Galaxy S10 series is the tenth generation of the Galaxy S series, its flagship line of phones next to the Galaxy Note models, which is also the 10th anniversary of the Samsung Galaxy line of smartphones.
+The Galaxy S10 was unveiled during the Galaxy Unpacked press event held on February 20, 2019 and began shipping in most international markets in March 2019.

 As has been done since the Galaxy S6, Samsung unveiled flagship Galaxy S10 and Galaxy S10+ models, differentiated primarily by screen size and an additional front-facing camera on the S10+.
-In addition, Samsung also unveiled a smaller model known as the Galaxy S10e, as well as a larger, 5G-compatible version, the Galaxy S10 5G.
-In 2020, a midrange variant, the Galaxy S10 Lite, was also introduced.
+In addition, Samsung also unveiled a smaller model known as the Galaxy S10e, as well as a larger, 5G-compatible version, the Galaxy S10 5G; this was also the first ever smartphone to be released on market with a 5G modem.
+In January 2020, a midrange variant, the Galaxy S10 Lite, was also introduced alongside the Galaxy Note 10 Lite.